davidosomething/dotfiles/mac/README.md

 - libgcrypt
 - oath-toolkit

-### Install karabiner from cask
+### Install from cask

+- dropbox
+    - Then setup keepassx to load the key database from dropbox
+- google-chrome
+- karabiner
-Map simultaneous-dual-shift to capslock and show capslock state.
+    - Map simultaneous-dual-shift to capslock and show capslock state.

 ## Source order